 The U.S. Department of Defense is refining its RFID strategy to optimize the world's most complex supply chain.

-AT RFID Journal's 11th annual conference and exhibition, attendees learned how to use RFID technologies to track and manage a wide variety of assets.
-View the presentations from the event's keynotes, general sessions, preconference seminars and post-conference workshops.
+At RFID Journal's 11th annual conference and exhibition, attendees learned how to employ radio frequency identification to track and manage a variety of assets.
+View the presentations from the event's main conference track and solution-provider sessions, as well as the RFID Journal Awards finalists.

 Defense Editor's Notes